Name: David Green

 Title: Chief Operating Officer/President

-Years Worked at VT: Officially, about 10 years.
+Years Worked at VT: Officially, since 2010.
 Unofficially, since 1997.

 What/Who Inspires You: Music inspires me a lot.
 I’m also inspired by great photography: I could peruse Jay Maisel’s photos for hours.
 When it comes to work, I’d be lying if I didn’t say I was inspired by Lisa.
 She lives light, and she lives this business.
 I have faith in her, or I wouldn’t have left behind my own career to be in lighting design.